For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Private housing

-There are a number of popular areas for students in Manchester such as Fallowfield and Withington which have a large number of student accommodations.
-Other popular areas (or 'ghettos'!) are: opposite Owen's Park, along Mauldeth Road and Ladybarn Road behind Sainsburys.
+There are a number of popular areas for students in Manchester, such as Fallowfield and Withington, which have a large number of student accommodations.
+Other areas include: opposite Owen's Park, along Mauldeth Road and Ladybarn Road behind Sainsbury's.

-However, for students attending Salford University, accommodation in greater Manchester would be more suitable than in the south of the city.
+However, for students attending the universities in Salford or Bolton, accommodation in Greater Manchester would be more suitable than in the south of the city.

-If you're looking for good student properties (and don't fancy getting ripped off) go through Manchester Student Homes, as all the local properties are shown here making it easy to compare and decide with your roommates.
-Private housing is slightly different from living in uni dorms so it's important to know your rights as a tenant.
+If you're looking for good student properties (and don't fancy getting ripped off), go through Manchester Student Homes.
+All the local properties are shown here, making it easy to compare and decide with your roommates.
+Private housing is slightly different from living in halls, so it's important to know your rights as a tenant.

 Once you've found somewhere to live, it's time to prepare for shared living!